Are you interested in eating fresh food on your next thru hike?

 Sprouts are one of the healthiest foods available because they are full of living enzymes and contain a spectrum of vital nutrients, including amino acids, phytochemicals, protein, vitamins (A, B, C, E, & K) as well as minerals (phosphorus, iron, silicon, aluminum, calcium, magnesium, sulfur, sodium, and potassium).

 By weight, sprouting is one of the most nutritious sources of food.
 It's ideal for outdoor adventure travel because it requires little space, weight, and minimal care.

 How to grow sprouts on the trail

 How easy is it to grow sprouts while backpacking?
 Very easy.
-Just start the sprout cycle in the evening (before you sleep for the night).
+Start the sprout cycle in the evening (before you sleep for the night).
 Put 3-4 Tbs of sprout seed into the hemp bag or another medium in water and allow it to soak overnight; if using a bag, place the bag in a dish or cup, then add water over the seeds, and let the bag soak in the water container overnight.
 The water level should be high enough to cover the seeds.
 Discard the water and rinse the sprouts with fresh water in the morning.
-Continue to rinse the sprouts each morning and evening with fresh treated water until the seeds germinate and you are ready to consume.
+Continue to rinse the sprouts each morning and evening with freshly treated water until the seeds germinate and you are ready to consume.

 Detailed Instructions for Growing Sprouts

 1. Purchase a Sprout Medium

 Look for a system that provides excellent air circulation and drainage for keeping sprouts moist but preventing mold.
 It should allow light to pass through and be durable and lightweight.
 Ideally, you want something you can hang from your pack, so it gets exposure to sunlight and can drip water freely.
 If you use a container rather than a bag, keep it handy.
 You don't want to dig through all your gear to tend to your garden.